Democrats warn U.S. still unprepared for Russian election interference

 The 200-page document lays out in detail how Russia, over two decades under President Vladimir Putin, developed, refined and executed tactics to undermine democratic institutions throughout Europe and, ultimately, the U.S.

-The comprehensive study, based on various non-classified sources including feedback from many of America’s European allies, is the first from any congressional entity dealing with the 2016 elections.
-It comes two months before the first votes are cast in this year's midterm elections that will decide control of Congress and state houses across the country.
+The comprehensive study, based on various nonclassified sources including feedback from many of America’s European allies, is the first from any congressional entity dealing with the 2016 elections.
+It comes two months before the first votes are cast in this year's midterm elections, which will decide control of Congress and state houses across the country.
 Its authors say it is the first government report that lays out the scale and the scope of the threat from Russia, and begins to address comprehensively how it can be deterred.

 A spokesman for the committee’s Republican chairman, Sen. Bob Corker of Tennessee, said that Cardin had previously notified him that his staff was developing the report and that they received a copy Monday.

-“While we will review the report in its entirety, including its recommendations, no further full committee activity is planned at this time,” said spokesperson Micah Johnson.
+“While we will review the report in its entirety, including its recommendations, no further full committee activity is planned at this time,” said spokesman Micah Johnson.

 Johnson said that the committee has conducted its oversight responsibilities related to Russia through both public hearings and classified briefings, and noted that Corker helped write legislation expanding sanctions against the Russian government.
 Formal investigations on Russia are within the jurisdiction of the Intelligence and Judiciary Committees.